Joseph-Philippe-François Deleuze

-Joseph-Philippe-François Deleuze (12 April 1753, in Sisteron – 29 October 1835, in Paris) was an 18th–19th-century French naturalist.
+Joseph-Philippe-François Deleuze (/fr/}; 12 April 1753, Sisteron – 29 October 1835, Paris) was a French naturalist.

 Biography

-J. P. F. Deleuze studied in Paris and became assistant naturalist at the National Museum of Natural History in 1795.
+J. P. F. Deleuze studied in Paris and became an assistant naturalist at the National Museum of Natural History in 1795.
 He collaborated with Antoine Laurent de Jussieu (1748-1836).
-An assistant naturalist and librarian of the Natural History Museum, he is best known for being a proponent of the theory of animal magnetism and suggested the French Academy of Sciences study it.
+An assistant naturalist and librarian of the Natural History Museum, he is best known for being a proponent of the theory of animal magnetism and suggested that the French Academy of Sciences study it.
 Joseph Philippe François Deleuze was a resident member of the Société des observateurs de l'homme.
 In 1817, Deleuze was elected a member of the American Philosophical Society.

 Honours

 The genus Leuzea was dedicated to Deleuze by Swiss botanist Augustin Pyrame de Candolle.

 Selected publications

 Commemorative plaque, rue Deleuze, in Sisteron.